Applicants to the PhD and MSc programmes must satisfy the following criteria:

-There are two application periods each year: 1 October – 31 January (for admission in August), and 1 June – 31 July (for admission in January).
+There are two application periods each year: October to January (for admission in August), and June to July (for admission in January).
 Most students are admitted during the first period.
 Applicants who have missed the application period, may contact the Division for advice.

 For more information about admission procedures (including the list of required supporting documents and application fees), please visit the NTU Graduate Admissions page.